 As the weather gets colder, hedgehogs will continue to eat as much food as they can get.
 They do this for their Hedgehog Diet which consists of mostly leaves and food that’s easily digestible during wintertime.
 So it doesn’t freeze up inside them or cause any other digestive problems while hibernating from November until March.

 The most popular hedgehog is the Common Hedgehog.
 These creatures hibernate during November and will remain in this state until March of next year when they awake to mate again.

-The best time for viewing these adorable animals may be at night because their eyesight becomes less sensitive as dark environments.
-The reason is lighter-colored or has no shadows on them.
+The best time for viewing these adorable animals may be at night because their eyesight becomes less sensitive in dark environments.
+The reasons are lighter-colored or have no shadows on them.
 Therefore, it could make capturing photos easier with your camera flash-off but don’t forget about investing some money into good lighting.

 How long do baby hedgehogs stay in the nest?

 Normally, the mother hedgehog stays in the nest for about 4-6 weeks.
-Because after a maximum of 6 weeks the hoglets become independent to survive themselves.
+After a maximum of 6 weeks, the hoglets become independent to survive themselves.

 How long does it take for a hedgehog to decompose?

 It completely depends on the sort of soil and how long a dead hedgehog will take time in decomposition.

 How long do hedgehogs live?